 But: please consider that most people’s ears aren’t that well-trained.
 I, for once, have been playing drums for 19 years and I think I wouldn’t be able to tell a maple from a poplar set just by listening.

-If that’s different for you, and you want maple sounds, they Export won’t be for you.
+If that’s different for you, and you want maple sounds, then Export won’t be for you.
 If you’re like me, bear with me for sound examples – and the power of tuning.

 Heads & sound